BestGuide is reader supported and may earn affiliate commission. Learn More.

 BBB accreditation is a meaningful baseline, not a comprehensive evaluation.
 Every company on this list has passed the minimum credibility check that the BBB consumer alert is designed to prompt.
 What separates them is track record length, program type, fee structure, and best-fit situation.

-• Longest BBB track record (A+, since 2013): National Debt Relief, with the lowest minimum debt threshold and the largest verified client base.
+• Longest BBB track record (A+, since Feb 4, 2013): National Debt Relief, with the lowest minimum debt threshold and the largest verified client base in this list.

-• Best client satisfaction ratio (A+, since Dec 2010): Pacific Debt Relief, with only six BBB complaints in three years and a dedicated account manager model.
+• Best client satisfaction ratio (A+, since Dec 1, 2010): Pacific Debt Relief, with zero CFPB complaints in 2024 and a dedicated account manager model.

-• Best for large debt portfolios (A+, since 2015): Freedom Debt Relief, with the largest creditor negotiating network and $20 billion in resolved debt.
+• Best for large debt portfolios (A+, since Apr 30, 2015): Freedom Debt Relief, with the largest creditor negotiating network and over $20 billion in resolved debt.

-• Best dual-path option: Americor, which offers both settlement and a consolidation loan, with the consolidation path available to borrowers who want to avoid credit damage.
+• Best dual-path option (A+, since Nov 17, 2015): Americor, which offers both settlement and a consolidation loan, with the consolidation path available to borrowers who want to avoid credit damage.

-• Best for borrowers who can make payments (nonprofit DMP): Cambridge Credit Counseling, with the lowest fees, least credit impact, and 28 years of BBB accreditation as a nonprofit.
+• Best for borrowers who can make payments (nonprofit DMP, A+ since Nov 1, 1998): Cambridge Credit Counseling, with the lowest fees, least credit impact, and 28 years of BBB accreditation as a nonprofit.

-• Best for complex or contested accounts: Debt Relief Advocates, BBB A-rated with attorney-backed negotiation, for situations that go beyond standard settlement.
+• Best for complex or contested accounts (A, since Mar 5, 2025): Debt Relief Advocates, BBB-accredited with attorney-backed negotiation, for situations that go beyond standard settlement.

 For a complete comparison with verified pricing and BestGuide’s full scoring methodology, see our ranked list of best debt relief companies.
 And if you are also carrying high-interest credit card debt and received a tax refund this year, see how paying down credit card debt can improve your credit score while you evaluate longer-term relief options.